hasemar/water/Water/docs/_build/html/_sources/tutorial.rst.txt

 Pump Class Examples
 --------------------
 The *Water.Pump* class allows you to create a pump class to help in sizing a pump.
-The Water package has includes a database of pumps that you can add to.
+The Water package includes a database of pumps that you can add to.
-Once pump data is loaded into the pump object you can plot it's pump curve.
+Once pump data is loaded into the pump object you can plot its pump curve.

-**Example #1** Load existing pump data into the a pump object and plot it's curve.
+**Example #1:** Load existing pump data into the a pump object and plot it's curve.

 .. code-block:: python
    :linenos: